 The Competition Commission (Commission) is one of three independent statutory bodies established in terms of the Competition Act, No. 89 of 1998 (the Act) to regulate competition between firms in the market.
 The other bodies are the Competition Tribunal (Tribunal) and the Competition Appeal Court (CAC).
 The Commission is the investigating and prosecuting agency in the competition regime while the Tribunal is the court.
 The CAC hears appeals against decisions of the Tribunal.
-Although each of the bodies functions independently of each other and of the State, the Commission and Tribunal are administratively accountable to the Economic Development Department (EDD), while the CAC is part of the judiciary.
+Although each of the bodies functions independently of each other and of the State, the Commission and Tribunal are administratively accountable to the department of trade, industry and competition (the dtic) , while the CAC is part of the judiciary.

 The Commission’s ‘Vision 2030’ is the attainment of a growing and inclusive economy that serves all South Africans.
 This includes the eradication of poverty and unemployment by 2030 in line with the National Development Plan (NDP).
 The emphasis of the new vision is on the transformational role of the Commission in the economy.